Most of Dan Ford's books are available in digital editions; click

 Ray Whitehead of the Chinese Air Force

-After a spell of flying light bombers, he flew Bristol Bulldog fighters for 32 Squadron at Biggin Hill outside London.
-He completed his service in March 1933 and returned to New Zealand, thence to Australia, where he spent £400 ($2000 at the time, or roughly $40,000 in contemporary greenbacks) to buy a secondhand de Havilland D.H.
+After a spell of flying light bombers, Whitehead flew Bristol Bulldog fighters for 32 Squadron at Biggin Hill outside London.
+He completed his service in March 1933 and returned to New Zealand, thence to Australia, where he spent £400 ($2000 at the time, or roughly $40,000 in today's greenbacks) to buy a secondhand de Havilland D.H.
 80A Puss Moth.
 He decided to fly it home, more than a thousand miles over the Tasman Sea from New South Wales to New Zealand:

 '... a battered old Puss Moth took off from Gerringong Beach, NSW, on the most hazardous tran-Tasman flight attempted.
 On board were two daring young pilots, Raymond G. (Ron) Whitehead, a 24 years old New Zealander and [Australian] Rex Nicholl, two years older than Whitehead.
 Their plane, the first Puss Moth ever brought to Australia, was still powered by its original engine.
-To make the 1300 mile flight to New Zealand it had been converted into a heavily overloaded `flying petrol tank'.
-The plane was not fitted with radio, its compass was 20 degrees out and there was little room that one member of the crew had to sit on the other's knees through out the flight.'
+To make the 1300 mile flight to New Zealand it had been converted into a heavily overloaded 'flying petrol tank'.
+The plane was not fitted with radio, its compass was 20 degrees out and there was so little room that one member of the crew had to sit on the other's knees through out the flight.'
 (Sydney Sunday Mirror, 26.10.1958)

 Whitehead's Puss Moth